RatnaPriya-2/Basic-Calculator--UM-/README.md

-🧮 Calculator App

-This is a simple, fully functional Calculator Web App built using HTML, CSS, and JavaScript.
+Calculator Web App

-It performs all basic arithmetic operations and includes additional features such as exponent (^) support, keyboard input, and proper error handling.
+This is a simple, fully functional Calculator Web App built using HTML, CSS, and JavaScript (ES6).
+It performs all basic arithmetic operations and includes features like exponentiation, robust keyboard input, and proper error handling.

-📖 How to Use
+How to Use

-Launch the Calculator
+1. Launch the Calculator
-Open the HTML file in any modern browser (Chrome, Edge, Firefox, etc.).
+* Open the `index.html` file in any modern web browser (e.g., Chrome, Edge, Firefox).

-Enter Numbers and Operations
+2. Enter Numbers and Operations

-Click the buttons using your mouse or use your keyboard to type numbers and operators (+, -, *, /, ^).
+* Click the buttons using your mouse, or
+* Use your keyboard to type numbers and operators.

-The current input appears in the display box.
+* The current input will appear in the display box.

-Perform Operations
+3. Perform Operations

-Click = or press Enter to calculate the result.
+* Click the "=" button or press Enter to calculate the result.

-Use C to clear all input.
+* Click "C" or press Escape to clear all input and reset the calculator.

-Use DEL or press Backspace to delete the last character.
+* Click "DEL" or press Backspace to delete the last character entered.

+---
  Keyboard Shortcuts

  Key                Function

  0–9            Enter numbers
-+ - * / ^	Operators
+ + - \* / ^     Operators
  Enter          Calculate result (=)
-Backspace	Delete last entry
+ Backspace      Delete last entry (DEL)
  Escape         Clear all (C)

-⚙️ Features
+✨ Features

-✅ Basic Arithmetic — Supports addition, subtraction, multiplication, and division.
+* Basic Arithmetic: Supports addition (+), subtraction (-), multiplication (*), and division (/).
-✅ Power Function — Use ^ for exponentiation (e.g., 2^3 = 8).
+* Power Function: Use the ^ symbol for exponentiation (e.g., `2^3 = 8`).
-✅ Prevents Invalid Input

-No starting with an operator (except decimal)

-No multiple operators in a row

-Only one decimal (.) per number
-✅ Error Handling

-Displays "Error" for invalid expressions (like 5+*2 or 7/0).
-✅ Keyboard Input Support — Works seamlessly with your keyboard.
+* Keyboard Input: Works seamlessly with standard keyboard keys.
-✅ Smart Delete and Clear — DEL removes the last character or clears result after calculation.
+* Smart Delete & Clear: `DEL` removes the last character or clears the result after a calculation is performed.
-✅ Formatted Output — Rounds decimals to two places when necessary.
-✅ Read-only Display — Prevents typing directly into the input box.
+* Read-only Display: Prevents direct manual typing into the input box for controlled operation.

-🧠 Example Calculations
-Expression	Result	Note
-5+3	8	Basic addition
-10/2	5	Division
-2^4	16	Power function
-5.2+3.1	8.3	Decimal handling
-7/0	Error	Division by zero handled
-💡 Additional Notes
+* Formatted Output: Decimals are rounded to two places when necessary.

+Input Validation and Error Handling

+* Prevents Invalid Input:
+    * Cannot start an expression with an operator (except decimal).
+    * Prevents multiple operators in a row.
+    * Allows only one decimal (`.`) per number.
+* Error Handling: Displays "Error" for invalid expressions (e.g., `5+*2`, expressions ending with an operator like `5+`, or results that yield `Infinity` or `NaN`).
-If you enter . as the first character, it automatically converts it to 0.
+* Decimal Handling: Entering `.` as the first character automatically converts it to "0.".

-Expressions ending with an operator (like 5+) will show "Error".

-Infinity and invalid results are replaced with "Error".

-🧾 Technologies Used

-HTML5 — Structure

-CSS3 — Styling and layout

-JavaScript (ES6) — Calculator logic, event handling, and input validation
+Example Calculations

+* 5 + 3 = 8 (Basic addition)
+* 10 / 2 = 5 (Division)
+* 2 ^ 4 = 16 (Power function)
+* 5.2 + 3.1 = 8.3 (Decimal handling)
+* 7 / 0 = Error (Division by zero handled)

-👩‍💻 Developer Notes
+Developer Notes

-This project was built to demonstrate:
+This project demonstrates several core concepts in web development:

-DOM manipulation
+* DOM manipulation

-Event listeners for both mouse and keyboard
+* Event listeners for both mouse and keyboard input

-Safe expression evaluation
+* Safe expression evaluation (to prevent security risks)

-Clean and readable JavaScript logic
+* Clean and readable JavaScript logic